ec-jrc/GWB/docs/usage/GWB_GSC.rst

 Remarks
 -------

--   The metric-dependent settings are automatically verified before execution and echoed in the log-file.
+-   The metric-dependent settings are echoed in the log-file and automatically verified before execution.
 -   Potential erroneous settings are reported in the log-file.
 -   All density or adjacency metrics are scale-dependent (specified by the size of the moving window).